fabiokerstens/FDIR_PQ9/README.md

 Now, one can open a webbrowser to visit localhost:8080 to visualize the API and run commands to the board.

 ### Software Setup
 With the board connected, and the EGSE software running, python can be used to run commands to the board with the client.py file.
+However, first the code must be changed to the directory on your computer.
+In the folder **PQ_integretion_testing** open the folder **Defaults.py**, and update the directories to match those on your computer.

-This can again be done via PowerShell.
+After this, **client.py** can be run via PowerShell.
 First the directory must be changed, and then the file called, with the following commands:

 ```
 cd PQ_integretion_testing